 1. Stop telling yourself you can't before you even start

-I'm going to go out on a limb here and say that if you're reading this post, you've probably made a commitment to create more -- or at least better -- content in 2018.
+I'm going to go out on a limb here and say that if you're reading this post, you've probably made a commitment to create more -- or at least better-- content in 2019, 2020, and beyond.